Riband/hunoc/README.md

 It's generally tested on:

 * hexo: 3.8
-* node: 10/11
+* node: 10~12
-* Browsers: Firefox/Chrome/Edge/IE 11/IE 10
+* Browsers: Firefox/Chrome/Edge/IE 10 11
-* Plugins: hexo-all-minifier,hexo-deploy
+* Plugins: hexo-all-minifier,hexo-deploy-git

 ## Suggestions

 * Use hexo-all-minifier(Plugin)
 * If you want to keep up-to-date,you need to know:
     This theme DO NOT obey Semantic Versioning now
     This theme DO NOT update regularly
 * Vssue and gitalk are recommended.